Vacuum variable capacitor

 A vacuum variable capacitor is a variable capacitor which uses a high vacuum as the dielectric instead of air or other insulating material.
 This allows for a higher voltage rating than an air dielectric using a smaller total volume.
 However, many dielectrics have higher breakdown field strengths than vacuum: 60-170 MV/m for teflon, 470-670 MV/m for fused silica and 2000 MV/m for diamond, compared with 20-40 MV/m for vacuum.
 There are several different designs in vacuum variables.
 The most common form is inter-meshed concentric cylinders, which are contained within a glass or ceramic vacuum envelope, similar to an electron tube.
 A metal bellows is used to maintain a vacuum seal while allowing positional control for the moving parts of the capacitor.

 Invention

-Nikola Tesla filed a patent in 1896 for a vacuum capacitor.
-The original use was to enhance the quality of the electrical components for handling "currents of high frequency and potential".
-These components were necessary for the DC impulse research which Tesla was studying.
+Jo Emmett Jennings created the first practical vacuum variable capacitor after he founded his Jennings Radio Manufacturing Company in 1940.
 Commercial products have been available since 1942.